 EME researcher-led funding opportunities

-The EME Programme's researcher-led workstream is an ongoing research funding opportunity funded by the MRC.
+The EME Programme's researcher-led workstream is an ongoing research funding opportunity funded by the Medical Research Council.
 You are welcome to submit a preliminary application at any time, however there will be three cut-off dates each year.
-Sign-up to be alerted by email about future funding opportunities.

 |Reference||Deadline||Research brief||Guidance notes||Apply|